JakobDeMoorKULstudent/SimBank/README.md

 All code was written for ```python 3.10.13```.

 ## SimBank
 The complete SimBank simulator can be found in the ```SimBank/``` folder.
-The file SimBank_Generator_Guide contains a full walkthrough on how to use SimBank to create offline datasets and allow online training for each intervention, to vary the confounding level, and to evaluate method policies.
+The file SimBank_Generator_Guide.ipynb contains a full walkthrough on how to use SimBank to create offline datasets and allow online training for each intervention, to vary the confounding level, and to evaluate method policies.

 ## Experiments of the paper
 Download the data for the experiments from [OneDrive](https://kuleuven-my.sharepoint.com/:f:/g/personal/jakob_demoor_kuleuven_be/EuhF_qPmUGNKkR30eWVxENgBnflVca5sWTIdhrLa46d4Fw?e=ZassYK).